Sometimes, the most powerful psychoactive substances on Earth can be found growing right in your garden.

 Because of its status as a “legal high,” — LSA-containing plants are fairly popular within the psychonaut community.

 Despite its popularity, there’s surprisingly little research available on the effects of this substance.
-Most likely, the reason for this is because of the side effects associated with psychoactive doses.
+Most likely, the reason for this is the side effects associated with psychoactive doses.

 Eating the raw seeds often leads to nausea and vomiting for the first 1–2 hours of the experience.
 Making a tincture or cold water extraction is the best way to avoid or reduce these effects.